 360-degree feedback allows employees to receive feedback from anyone in the organization at any time, which provides insight into an individual’s skill set and behaviors from multiple different angles (manager, peer, and if applicable, direct report).
 360-degree feedback can help employees better understand their strengths and weaknesses in the workplace and what they need to do to improve.
 Because employees are receiving feedback from multiple sets of eyes it can illuminate negative blind spots which can limit opportunities, hamper productivity, and harm the chance for career progression.
 Moreover, continuous 360-degree feedback can help reduce biases such as recency bias, halo bias, and pattern recognition biases (see our previous blog on the common unconscious biases in the workplace).

 360-degree feedback can not only increase awareness, but it can increase employee accountability.
 25% of leaders surveyed feel that 10% to 20% of employees avoid taking accountability!
 As mentioned, with 360-degree feedback, employees can become more aware of their strengths and weaknesses and in many ways, this makes them more accountable for their performance.
-To this end, documenting feedback conversations become critical - employees should be able to review their past feedback conversations.
+To this end, documenting feedback conversations become critical – employees should be able to review their past feedback conversations.
 This will help employees incorporate past feedback into their work for their development, but also helps managers make better training and talent decisions based on data (feedback being the data).
-If you are looking for a simple tool to document feedback, check out our 360 feedback software.

 2) Improves workplace relationships